yoursunny/NDNts-video/README.md

 Build instructions:

 1. `npm install` to install dependencies.
+2. Create `dist/content.json` or copy one from `content/` directory.
-2. `npm start` to start development server.
+3. `npm start` to start development server and visit `http://localhost:3333`.
-3. `npm run build` to compile production site in `dist/`.
+4. `npm run build` to compile production site in `dist/`.

+Server component is available in [NDNts-video-server repository](https://github.com/yoursunny/NDNts-video-server).